ethull/ethull.github.io/_posts/2020-05-17-dealing-wth-ppl.md

 - avoid pessimisum
     - encouraging statements on how things may get better
     - try and instead get people to work together to come up with a solution
+- own motivation
+    - motivating yourself, just getting a jolt of motivation is unlikely to work in the long term
+    - external motivation: add an external factor that makes it harder to not do what you need to do, EG commit with money or tell people
+    - discipline: strong mind and conviction, setting a minimum standard for what you have to do, EG always get up after alarm clock

 this article is incomplete and still has improvements to be made